 Enbridge is making a minimum $500-million private investment in Michigan to build the Great Lakes Tunnel, deep under the Straits of Mackinac, to house a replacement section of Line 5.
 While Line 5 has operated safely and reliably in the Straits for more than 65 years, through a suite of preventative measures, the Great Lakes Tunnel will protect one of the most important natural resources in the world, and reduce the chances of a leak to near zero.

 The Great Lakes Tunnel is a massive undertaking, to be built by Michigan labor, and harness the knowledge and experience of industry-leading tunnel engineers.

 While work gets underway on the Great Lakes Tunnel, we’re harnessing technology to add a trio of extra safeguards at the Straits that will further reduce the risk of an anchor strike until the tunnel is complete.

 A sophisticated communications system identifies shipping vessels and reminds them of the no-anchor zone in the Straits.
 Working as an early-warning network, hi-res cameras will monitor ship traffic around the clock.
 During the open-water season, two support vessels patrol the Straits 24/7, using infrared technology to confirm all large ship anchors are stowed.

-Enbridge has also worked with Michigan Technological University’s Great Lakes Research Center to test and enhance an Autonomous Underwater Vehicle (AUV) that maps the bottom of the Straits near the Line 5 crossing using sonar imaging.
+Enbridge has also worked with Michigan Technological University’s Great Lakes Research Center (GLRC) to test and enhance an Autonomous Underwater Vehicle (AUV) that maps the bottom of the Straits near the Line 5 crossing using sonar imaging.
 The data collected by the AUV is used to verify information collected by our inline inspection tools, and identify and remedy any potential issues.

 Keeping a watchful eye with human and automated resources.